 Loving, supporting, and caring for others seems to come naturally to Pearl Hicks.
 She is a mother, grandmother, and former elementary school teacher who believes that teaching is her “calling for eternity.”

 Pearl received her associate’s degree from Rick’s College and her bachelor’s degree from the College of Education at BYU in 1966.
 After graduation she married her love, Robert Hicks, and they started a family.
 They had four children, two boys and two girls.
 Currently, Pearl is blessed with 25 wonderful grandchildren and one great-grandchild.

 At the beginning of her career, Hicks taught school for a few years, but then decided to stay home to raise her four children.
 In 1984, she went back to teaching school.
-She taught third and sixth grade for twenty-four years before finally retiring in 2008.
+She taught third and sixth grade for 24 years before finally retiring in 2008.

-In her experience teaching, she quickly realized that there were a lot of children that came from broken homes.
+In her experience teaching, she quickly realized there were a lot of children who came from broken homes.
 She said that, “sometimes the only good they have is when they meet with teachers at school, so I did a lot to help those kids.
 And the ones you help the most are the ones you love the most.”

 When people ask Hicks why she loves teaching so much, she says, “I guess it’s because I love the kids so much and it is such a joy to watch them progress.”
 When reflecting back on her teaching years, Hicks recalls two students whose journeys have stuck with her throughout the years.